vedph/cadmus-migration-v3/README.md

 ## History

+### 8.0.12

+- 2025-11-17:
+  - added JSON to XML command to the CLI tool.
+You can use this to convert JSON files exported with the get-object command of the Cadmus CLI tool into XML files.
+  - refactored JSON conversion to simplify array handling (now arrays are always rendered as arrays, even if they contain a single item).

 ### 8.0.11

 - 2025-11-17:
   - added `JsonToXmlConverter`.
   - refactored `XsltJsonRenderer` to use the new `JsonToXmlConverter`, also changing the default behavior for arrays (render as a single-item array rather than unwrap the item).
 - 2025-11-16: added `Bcp47TextFilter`.

 ### 8.0.10